Otann/otann.github.io/_posts/2016-03-05-clojure-kickoff.markdown

 ---
 layout:   post
 comments: true
 sharable: true
+category: web-fandango

+date:   2016-03-09 00:00:00 +0300
 title:  Web Fandango, Episode 01.
 Clojure Kickoff
+image:  /media/clojure-bw-logo.png
+description: >
-description: Today I am going to cover basic things about Clojure, so you can understand bits and pieces of code, that I will share with you to illustrate progress on my projects.
+  Today I am going to cover basic things about Clojure, so you can understand bits and pieces of code, that I will share with you to illustrate progress on my projects.
-date:   2016-03-09 00:00:00 +0300
-image:  /media/clojure-logo.png
-category: web-fandango
 ---

 Cheers!